Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: 200 kg undoped CsI crystals for the dark matter search

 We use an ensemble of simulated experiments to estimate the sensitivity of the experiment.
 This ensemble test quantifies the expected cross-section limits for WIMP-proton spin-dependent interactions with the Migdal effect.
-For each experiment, we determine a simulated spectrum based on a background-only hypothesis with the assumed background.
+For each experiment, we determine a simulated spectrum based on a background-only hypothesis, with the assumed background achieved through Gaussian fluctuations.
 The simulated data is then fitted using a signal and background hypothesis.
-The fit is performed within the energy range of 5\,NPE to 400\,NPE for each WIMP model with varying masses, employing the Bayesian approach.
+The fit is performed within the energy range of 5\,PE to 400\,PE for each WIMP model with various masses, employing the Bayesian approach used in the COSINE-100 experiment~\cite{COSINE-100:2021xqn}.
 The 1$\sigma$ and 2$\sigma$ standard-deviation probability regions of the expected 90\% confidence level limits are calculated from 1000 simulated experiments.